 Hydrochlorothiazide / propranolol Side Effects

 Not all side effects for hydrochlorothiazide / propranolol may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to hydrochlorothiazide / propranolol: oral capsule extended release, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / propranolol:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking hydrochlorothiazide / propranolol:Incidence not known

 - Abdominal or stomach pain, usually after eating a meal